YamtalDev/SecureBankApp/notes.md

 DTO (UserDTO.ts):
 Make sure you're strictly validating user inputs.
 If not already, you might want to use a validation library like class-validator to enforce data constraints on your DTO (e.g., email format, password length, etc.).

+Validation of Environment Variables and separate it to config.
+Consider using a validation library like joi to validate your environment variables.